Cloud Insight FAQ

 You can check log files in C:\Program Files (x86)\NBP\agent_controller_windows\logs.

-Q. What should I do to adjust the log size of the Agent and number of backups?
+Q. What should I do to adjust the log size of the Agent and the number of backups?

 A. You can adjust the log size of the Agent and the number of backups as follows: